mohwa/array-organizer/README.md

 This library can use to handling data of an array type with required utility with polyfill

-> This library will be doing polyfill for which feature which is not supported on some browsers
+> This library will be doing polyfill for feature which is not supported on some browser

 [API Documentation](http://mohwa.github.io/array-organizer)